nicksagona/mock-api/README.md

 ./kettle db:config
 ```

-Then to install the mock data in your database, run:
+Install the mock data in your database by running:

 ```
 ./kettle db:seed